ION Orchard: Tenants

 With a lettable area of almost 660 000 sq ft, around 400 retail outlets are currently located at ION Orchard.
-To date, there are various flagship stores, which include Rubi Shoes (which opened during 21 July 2009 and has since expanded island-wide), New Look, Li Ning, T.M.
+To date, there are various flagship stores, which include Rubi Shoes (which opened on 21 July 2009 and has since expanded island-wide), New Look, Li Ning, T.M.
 Lewin, Zara, Harry Winston, Dsquared2 and Bershka.

-On 12 November 2013, Rubi Shoes relocated to one store near Orchard MRT Station to replace Etude House.
+On 12 November 2013, Rubi Shoes relocated to one store near Orchard MRT Station (Exit 1) to replace Etude House.
 New Look was replaced by Zalora Flagship, and eventually Bershka.
 Bershka's old premise is now taken up by Sephora.
 On 16 June 2020, Topshop was permanently closed down, with the space being absorbed by expanded Uniqlo and the flagship Love Bonito.
 On 12 June 2022, Bershka officially closed down the ION Orchard outlet, and was replaced by a larger and flagship Cotton On outlet.
+On 17 August 2023, Cotton On Body was reallocated to one store at Orchard MRT Station (Exit 6) and the space was reallocated to ALDO.

+Due to the ION Orchard's Asset Enhancement Initiative (AEI) from March 2023, there has been some rearrangement of stores.
+H&M has closed down ION Orchard on 12 March 2023 and the space was split into Superga, Victoria's Secret, Escentials, Diptyque, Lovet, Klarra and Benjamin Barker.

 Four multi-label stores and several new-to-market food as well as dining propositions have also been confirmed, along with established food operators.
 There is a food court present at ION Orchard known as the Food Opera.
 There used to be a supermarket chain - ThreeSixty, but however it was shut down in May 2011 due to lack of business.

 More than 21% of the lettable area has been used for dining purposes, with 60 out of the 125 dining outlets new-to-market or new concepts.
 There are 28 restaurants and cafes, with the largest cluster at level 4 for fine dining and levels 2 and 3 for casual dining.
 Dunkin' Donuts also returned to Singapore with an outlet in ION Orchard.
 A reputable top day spa Estheva Spa was another tenant to move into Ion Orchard.

 Singapore Airlines’ City Ticketing Office moved to ION Orchard on 24 July 2009.
 This is a shift from its original location at The Paragon and the interim location at the Atrium@Orchard from 2007 to July 2009.

-In January 2013, Crate & Barrel opened its first Asian store in ION Orchard.
+In January 2013, Crate & Barrel opened its first Asian store in ION Orchard which was closed down on 19 May 2023.
 The 16000 sqft duplex store is located on levels 3 and 4.
+It was replaced by Proof Living.